-4.1 The effective management and control of risks is essential to the on-going stability and future growth of the College, with clear implications in terms of potential impact upon College students and staff, as well as the College's wider reputation and legal compliance status.

-4.2 Several strategic risks are financial in nature, and potentially constitute a threat to the College's stated strategic priority to "Maintain our long-term financial stability".

-4.3 Regional and sectoral considerations are included in the process of risk management, and are reflected in the risk documentation.
+- 4.1 The effective management and control of risks is essential to the on-going stability and future growth of the College, with clear implications in terms of potential impact upon College students and staff, as well as the College's wider reputation and legal compliance status. - 4.2 The Strategic Risks monitored by the Learning and Teaching Committee are directly related to the successful delivery of the College's core activity, and the positive experience of our students.
+Several other risks are related to these, such as those related to performance, reputation, and financial sustainability. - 4.3 Regional and sectoral considerations are included in the process of risk management, and are reflected in the risk documentation.